98672794/Teaching2022/7-1 Python 連接到家用excel做理財數據分析.md

 [matplotlib](https://pypi.org/project/matplotlib/)

+        - 繪圖庫

+        Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
+        Matplotlib makes easy things easy and hard things possible.

+            Create publication quality plots.
+            Make interactive figures that can zoom, pan, update.
+            Customize visual style and layout.
+            Export to many file formats .
+            Embed in JupyterLab and Graphical User Interfaces.
+            Use a rich array of third-party packages built on Matplotlib.

 [xlwings](https://pypi.org/project/xlwings/)

+        - Excel調用Python

+        xlwings is a BSD-licensed Python library that makes it easy to call Python from Excel and vice versa:

+                Scripting: Automate/interact with Excel from Python using a syntax that is close to VBA.
+                Macros: Replace your messy VBA macros with clean and powerful Python code.
+                UDFs: Write User Defined Functions (UDFs) in Python (Windows only).

 [mplfinance](https://github.com/matplotlib/mplfinance#newapi)

+        - 財務數據的可視化和可視化分析

-    - matplotlib utilities for the visualization, and visual analysis, of financial data
+        matplotlib utilities for the visualization, and visual analysis, of financial data

 [numpy](https://numpy.org/)

+        - 科學計算

+        The fundamental package for scientific computing with Python